pgagnidze/dotfiles/README.md

 ### Introduction
-Bits of this dots are collected from either arch linux community or specific individuals.
-I might forgot to mention someone I stoled from in credits.
+Bits of these dots are collected from the arch linux community.
+I might have forgotten to mention someone I stole from in credits.
 If you recognize your or someone's handwriting, remind me to add on the list.
-For now, Backup your configs or create new user to test before use.
+For now, Backup your configs or create a new user to test before use.

 ### Installation
 1. Clone this repository